wendyarevalo/big-data-a2/reports/Assignment-2-report.md

    Because that information is relevant to me.
 I design marketing deals for popular authors.
    * Tenant 2: I keep only this fields, __created_utc__ timestamp, __subreddit__ text, __id__ text, __author__ text, __body__ text.
    This information is relevant to me because I process the content of the comments to do sentiment analysis for research purposes.
-3. As a provider, I have a configuration file that includes all my tenant's models, I keep track of how much data they have ingested, how many files, the format they need, among other things (explained in question 1).
+3. As a provider, I have a [configuration file](../code/mysimbdp/batchingestmanager/config_model.json) that includes all my tenant's models, I keep track of how much data they have ingested, how many files, the format they need, among other things (explained in question 1).
 I don't know how my tenants process their information, but I require that the files that arrive to my client-staging-input-directory have a prefix that matches the tenant namespace and that they do not exceed the limits set in their model.
-   I have a monitor in my folder which will notify my system when there is a new file to be ingested, the file will be processed and inserted into the database unless the file is exceeding any of the requirements.
+   I have a watchdog monitor in my folder which will notify my system when there is a new file to be ingested, the file will be processed and inserted into the database unless the file is exceeding any of the requirements.
 This is done by checking their total files and amount of data ingested that day, this information is stored in their namespace in a table called ingestion_metrics.
 4. Shared parts among tenants: